-- 1. to get introduced to project monitoring and evaluation processes; - 2. to be familiar with project monitoring guide and evaluation report.
+- introduce project monitoring and evaluation processes - familiarize with project monitoring guide and evaluation report.

-3. MAIN CONTENT

-3.1.
+3.3.1.
 Monitoring

-Monitoring is a continuous and/or periodic process of assessing the extent to which project development objectives and its attendant goals are being met.
+Project development objectives and its attendant goals are being met.
 It involves periodic continuous review and surveillance by project implementers to ensure that project deliverables are proceeding as planned.
-It helps in knowing the level of progress made, identify implementation problems and proffer solutions, ensures that activities are performed on schedule and within the allocated budget.
+It helps in knowing the level of progress made, identifies implementation problems and proffer solutions, ensures that activities are performed on schedule and within the allocated budget.
 Thus a monitoring and evaluation system should be built into the project in order to permit periodic appraisal of the project's performance, physical outputs, benefits, expenditures and impacts.